rclone/rclone/MANUAL.md

       --delete-excluded                      Delete files on dest excluded from sync --disable string                       Disable a comma separated list of features.
 Use help to see a list.
   -n, --dry-run                              Do a trial run with no permanent changes
+      --dscp string                          Set DSCP value to connections.
+Can be value or names, eg. CS1, LE, DF, AF21.
       --dump DumpFlags                       List of items to dump from: headers,bodies,requests,responses,auth,filters,goroutines,openfiles
       --dump-bodies                          Dump HTTP headers and bodies - may contain sensitive info --dump-headers                         Dump HTTP headers - may contain sensitive info